Is There Aluminum In My Baking Soda?

 Looking at the ingredients, you can see that poor Baking Soda has received a bad rap because its close friend, Baking Powder, may contain aluminum.

-Baking Soda does NOT contain aluminum.
+Baking soda does not and never has contained aluminum.
 But since some brands of baking powder do contain aluminum, you may want to look for aluminum-free baking powder the next time you shop.